Oracle APEX Map Region and a Few Words About Layers

 • Extruded Polygons

 In addition to the basic attributes, each layer has attributes specific to the selected data type.
-For a Points layer, this may be the Points Clustering option or for an Extruded Polygons layer - Extrusion Value Column.
+For a Points layer, this may include the Points Clustering option, or for an Extruded Polygons layer, the Extrusion Value Column.

 In this article, we will use a table that contains data about objects such as: